-After working with 12 different companies over the last 3 months, we’ve found that almost all of the companies we’ve worked with didn’t have a clear understanding of their customer before conducting customer research.
+After working with dozens of companies over the last 2 years, we’ve found that almost all of the companies we’ve worked with didn’t have a clear understanding of their customer before conducting customer research.

 We’ve found that user research has been the missing link for many of these companies to dramatically improve their marketing, and not just content marketing, but marketing as a whole.

 In my recent post “You Don’t Know Your Customer and It’s Crippling Your Growth”, I showed companies how they can conduct a user research survey with their customer base to gain qualitative feedback about their product or service.

 In this post, I’m going to show you what you can learn from that simple survey to your customer base.
 I’m going to share the questions we asked our customers, share what we wanted to learn from each question, and then share what did learn through our customer’s answers.

 Let’s dive in.

 How many responses do you need to gain valuable insight?

 Before I dive into the questions and results that came from our survey, I know this question is going to come up:

 “How many responses should we shoot for to get enough insight about our customer base?”